lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Shakespeare on volatility of mind vs. 1970s rational-calculator-mind
 -

+# Math Anziety-Phobia, AI Anziety-Phobia, and ELIZA human-halucinations
+- sport-psychology as a disease
+- mental health epidemiology

+# Alignment (with reality) vs. Misalignment (with reality) or disconnection
+- default drift

 ## Related areas for coordinated decision making:
 - math
 - biology